Process Validation in pharma industry and medical devices is a requirement of:

 - Selection of Quality Components and Materials

-- Destructive Testing as applicable
+- Destructive Testing (if applicable)

-- Quality, Safety, Potency, Purity, and Efficacy
+- Product meeting its Quality, Safety, Potency, Purity, and Efficacy expectations.

 - Ensuring process optimization at every step for the finished product to meet all quality and design specifications.